jonathanhogg/flitter/docs/canvas3d.md

 *down* to the nearest multiple.

 :::{warning}
-The number of model vertices and faces scales linearly or quadratically (in the case of spheres) with the number of `segments` and so this should be no greater than that necessary to eliminate obvious visual artefacts.
+The number of model vertices and faces scales linearly, or quadratically in the case of spheres, with the number of `segments` and so this should be no greater than that necessary to eliminate obvious visual artefacts.

-That said, when rendering large numbers of a particular kind of primitive, it is best to keep them all at the same value for `segments`, as this results in the instances sharing the same underlying model and allows the engine to dispatch them for rendering simultaneously.
+That said, when rendering large numbers of a particular kind of primitive, it is better to use the same value for `segments` for all of them, as this results in the instances sharing the same underlying model and allows the engine to dispatch them for rendering simultaneously.
 :::